Externalities

 Key Definitions

-Externality: a cost (negative) or benefit (positive) that affects a third party not directly involved in the economic transaction.
-It is also called a spillover effect.
+Externality: a positive or negative spillover effect that affects a third party not directly involved in the economic transaction.
+Also known as external costs or external benefits.

-Private costs and benefits: the costs incurred or benefits received by the producers or consumers directly involved in the transaction.
+Private costs: the costs of production incurred by the producers directly involved in the transaction.

-Social Cost (SC) = Private Cost (PC) + External Cost
+Social Cost (MSC) = Private Cost (MPC) + External Cost (MEC)

-Social Benefit (SB) = Private Benefit (PB) + External Benefit
+Social Benefit (MSB) = Private Benefit (MPB) + External Benefit (MEB)

 Market failure: when the free market fails to allocate resources efficiently, leading to a welfare loss.
 Externalities are a core cause of market failure.